 I started out as an actor doing theatre in high school and college.
 My first paid gig was performing melodramas at Knott’s Berry Farm’s Birdcage Theatre where I worked for 3 years doing 3-6 shows per day.

-I came to Los Angeles from the OC in the mid-70s to make it as an actress.
-Not long after I arrived, I took a detour and worked as a wardrobe mistress for shows like The White Shadow, Hill Street Blues, and Blake Edward’s SOB.
+During the mid-70s, I came to Los Angeles from where I was living in Orange County, to make it as an actress.
+Not long afterward, I took a detour and worked as a wardrobe mistress for shows like The White Shadow, Hill Street Blues, and Blake Edward’s SOB.

 But in my heart, I wanted to be an actor so I quit my well-paying, incredibly wonderful job to be in front of the camera instead of behind it.

-My first starring role was in a film called Mugsy’s Girls, later renamed Delta Pi.
-I played a nerdy sorority girl.
-My best friend was played by singer Laura Branigan, Eddie Deezen was my boyfriend and the great Ruth Gordon was our housemother.
+My first starring role was in a film called Mugsy’s Girls, later renamed Delta Pi playing a nerdy sorority girl.
+Singer Laura Branigan played my best friend, Eddie Deezen was my boyfriend and the great Ruth Gordon was our housemother.
 To earn money for our sorority, we entered a mud-wrestling competition and fought some of the GLOW girls.

-My 2nd “starring role” was in the film Round Numbers.
-I played a receptionist in a fancy health spa.
-I ended up with quite a few lines and voice-overs.
+My 2nd “starring role” was in the film Round Numbers where I was a wacky receptionist in a fancy health spa.
+I ended up with quite a few lines and voice-overs over the loudspeaker.
 Kate Mulgrew, Samantha Egger, Shani Wallis, and Marty Ingles shared top billing.

 My life in the theatre

-During the 1980s, I was given the Hollywood Dramalogue Award for outstanding performance as an actress in Ionesco’s Tales, with Eugene Ionesco in residence, and Leonce and Lena both at Stages Trilingual Theatre in Hollywood.
+During the 1980s, I was awarded Hollywood Drama-logue Awards for outstanding performance as an actress in Ionesco’s Tales, with Eugene Ionesco in residence, and Leonce and Lena both at Stages Trilingual Theatre in Hollywood.

 How I got into voice-overs

-It was a perfect fit for me and I worked steadily for decades voicing young girls, some young boys, various creatures, and even a few monsters.
-I became infamous when I took on the role of Minmei in the series Robotech which has recently celebrated its 35th anniversary.
+It was a perfect fit for me and I worked steadily for decades voicing young girls, some young boys, various creatures, and even a few monsters and eventually became a legend in anime, in my own mind.
+My most infamous role was Minmei in the series Robotech which recently celebrated its 35th anniversary.

 I also have a life

-In addition to working as a voice actress, I am the mom of two adult children and a chihuahua, love to travel, and started a business as a blogger and social influencer.
+In addition to working as a voice actress, I am the mom of two adult children and a chihuahua, love to travel, and started a business as a blogger and social media influencer.
 Much to my surprise, I discovered I have a techy side and learned to build websites.
-I love to help other actors and others set up WordPress sites.
+It turned out to be a cool and flexible gig for an actor and definitely beats waiting tables.

 My life has had a few bumps

-For those who have the desire to become actors or voice-over artists, reality can derail your career at times.
+If you have the desire to become an actor or voice-over artist, know that reality can derail your career at times.
 I lost my husband of 23 years to cancer in 2001, lost my boyfriend of 15 years to cancer in 2020, was a single parent to two kids for a while, (which is my greatest accomplishment) experienced financial downturns, and got older. (not always welcome in Hollywood)

 Still, life is good